 Me: Why did you decide to categorize your trips based on three main collections: People, Nature and Life?
 And what are some examples of trips you offer in each Collection?

 Our Experiences with a capital E will allow you to connect fully with Nature, People or your inner self (Life).
 Those are our 3 Collections.
 So if you are going on an immersion hike through some of the wonders of Pondoland in South Africa for example your trip will fall under Nature, if you are volunteering with Desert Elephants in Namibia, your project will fall under Life, simply because we classify volunteering as a Life Experience, as well as a Thai Massage course for example, as it directly encourages your personal growth.
 And if you are going to engage in a grassroots community experience in Angola, it will be a People Experience.
 Our Collections are there to make the site navigation more captivating and colourful.
 But most importantly we have a number of descriptive “Categories” that you can search through, such as Wilderness-Camping-Hiking, Yoga-Meditation-Spiritual, or Courses and Training, to name a few.
 So, on the site, you can search for Experiences via destination, category, date, Collection and by keyword too.

 Me: What countries do you work in?

 Joanna: We connect traveler’s to experiences in 11 African countries (Angola, Botswana, Ghana, Madagascar, Mozambique, Namibia, South Africa, Tanzania, Uganda, Zambia and Zimbabwe).
-We also offer some experiences in Greece.
+We also are slowing expanding to other continents.

 Me: How do you find your tours and what kind of research is involved to ensure that the operators provide sustainable, ethical and responsible tourism?